appbaseio/Docs/content/docs/rsapi/Implement.md

     ]
 }'
 ```
-### Front-end libraries
+### Frontend libraries

-We have a set of front-end libraries for different platforms that can be used directly to consume the `ReactiveSearch API`.
+We have a set of frontend libraries for different platforms that can be used directly to consume the `ReactiveSearch API`.
 Most of the libraries have a property called `enableAppbase` which can be set to `true` to use the `RS API` instead of `Elasticsearch API`.

 Here is a list of all front-end libraries available for different platforms: